By Jen Booton / July 10, 2018

 3 min read

-Sportradar, the European data giant that has deals with the NBA and other professional sports leagues, has sold a stake valued at $2.4 billion to two new investors in North America.
+Sportradar, the European data giant that has deals with the NBA and other professional sports leagues, has sold a minority stake to two new investors in North America.

 The deal is meant to aid the company as it expands in the U.S. and Canada, and leverages relaxed wagering rules in the U.S., according to Sportradar.